-Cellular breast cancer healthcareSeptember 12th, 2013 in Cancer /
+Cellular breast cancer healthcareSeptember 12, 2013 in Medicine & Health / Cancer

 Dawna Komorosky and Silvina Ituarte of the Department of Criminal Justice Administration at California State University, in Hayward, recently brought to light an issue of which one hears very little – the health of the incarcerated.
 Specifically, they have looked at the American and European prison systems which focus on incapacitation and punishment, and report that healthcare for women in prison is often poor.